DynamicsAndNeuralSystems/Catchamouse16_paper_code/README.md

 ### Third step: further analyses

 Once the valid and null accuracies have been computed, all following analyses can be run without re-classification by setting `compute_features = False`.

+See below for an example output of the pipeline that plots correlations in performance across datasets of the 500 best features as well as the clusters they end up in.

 ![Example output](example_pipeline_output.png?raw=true "Example output")